Situation Report: Implications of Trump’s Executive Order on Asylum Seekers & Refugees

 As asylum seekers most commonly enter the US on their own, they are often forced to leave behind their families with the hope of reuniting when they are granted asylum.
 If the ban is put into effect, asylum seekers from those seven countries will no longer be able to bring their spouses and children to the US: a devastating outcome for the many parents who sacrificed everything for a chance to reunite their families in safety.

 As the executive order does not suspend the asylum program, it will not stem the tide of asylum seekers fleeing to the US.
 It will, however, make the process of seeking asylum increasingly arduous and taxing on those who flee here.
 The current political climate, with its rhetoric of banning refugees and muslims will continue to force thousands of asylum seekers into the shadows where they will be preyed upon by unscrupulous providers.
 If the process now takes even longer, asylum seekers will be stuck in a painful limbo, away from their families and in dire need of our support.

 Regardless of whether or not the ban is in effect, asylum seekers will remain at a severe disadvantage in terms of support upon arriving to the US.
 For perspective, in 2016, 40,000 individuals applied for asylum in NYC, as compared to 283 refugees who were resettled in the city.

-RIF is currently the only NGO in NYC that focuses on on welcoming and supporting asylum seekers through legal and psychosocial support.
+RIF is one of the few non profits in NYC that focuse on on welcoming and supporting asylum seekers through legal and psychosocial support.
 The phrase, “more important than ever” has been used a lot lately, but this singular moment calls for that level of urgency.
 Asylum seekers need us more than ever, and so, we are thankful to you for standing with us and supporting our work during these trying times.